Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Or build in a temporary key, which expires in a year or so and then forcing them to buy a license?
 That would be my bit more aggresive method :)

-Jim_Lawless almost 15 years ago
+Jim_Lawless over 15 years ago

 Jim_Lawless